duranangela/checks-for-understanding/module-2/backend/week_two.md

 ### Week 2 Questions

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+  ActiveRecord allows Rails (or Sinatra) to talk to the database

 2. Assume you have the following model:

 ```ruby